 Adrienne is a former Telstra Business Woman of the Year, and was also awarded The Centenary Medal in 2003 for distinguished service and achievement in business and commerce.

 Appointed Director from 1 October 2018.
-Adrienne is a member of GPC’s Finance, Investment and Audit Committee and the People, Performance and Culture Committee respectively.
+Adrienne is a member of GPC’s Finance, Investment, Commercial and Audit Committee and the People, Performance and Culture Committee respectively.